pfrazee/hyper-sfw/README.md

   bytes: number // number of bytes in this blob (0 if delete or move)

   writer: Buffer // key of the core that authored the change
-  blob: string|undefined // blob ID
+  blob: string|undefined // blob sha256 hash

   change: string // last change id
   conflicts: string[] // change ids currently in conflict